BSifringer/EnhancedDCM/README.md

 * `grad_hess_utilities.py` is used for investigating and visualizing the trained models.

 Every dataset has its own folder and main run script.

 In the folder you will find:
 * `data_manager.py` - This is the most important script for each experiment.
 It must read through your dataset and prepare the inputs for the model.
 This is where the utility functions are defined with the input set X and where we prepare the Neural network features Q.
-    * The first input for the utilities must be of dimension: # individuals x (beta number + 1) x choice number.
-The added +1 in the first dimension is the label, 1 or 0, wether the alternative was chosen or not.
+    * The first input for the utilities must be of dimension: [#individuals x (beta number + 1) x choice number].
+The added +1 in the second dimension is the label, 1 or 0, wether the alternative was chosen or not.
-    * The second input for the neural network component must be of dimension: # individuals x Q_features x 1
+    * The second input for the neural network component must be of dimension: [#individuals x Q_features x 1]
     * Caution: The code was made modular by giving flexibility to paths and file names.
 Exception lies with the naming convention of the inputs.
 The second input must have the same name as the first, say 'xx.npy', but with an added '_extra'.
 As such, we get: 'xx_extra.npy' for the name of the second input.
 * the dataset or scripts to generate the dataset
 * folders to contain the various experiments (datasets, trained models, ...)